Master of Public Administration (Management)

-Graduates will be able to:
+Graduates with a Master of Public Administration (Management) will be able to:

-- have an integrated and advanced understanding of a complex body of knowledge in the field of public sector administration and understand contemporary trends and developments in the field in both developing and developed countries;
+- have an integrated and advanced understanding of a complex body of knowledge in the field of public sector administration and understand contemporary trends and developments in the field in both developing and developed countries

-- acquire the ability to analyse critically, reflect on and synthesise complex information, problems, concepts and theories in the field of public sector administration;
+- acquire the ability to analyse critically, reflect on and synthesise complex information, problems, concepts and theories in the field of public sector administration

-- research and apply established theories to a body of knowledge or practice and demonstrate a broad range of skills needed to tackle administrative/ managerial problems and challenges in real world situations.
+- research and apply established theories to a body of knowledge or practice and demonstrate a broad range of skills needed to tackle administrative/ managerial problems and challenges in real world situations

 Graduates are suitable for careers in management or administrative roles in the public service, local and national government or in private and non-government organisations.

-Applicants must normally hold a bachelor degree or equivalent qualification; or hold the Graduate Certificate in Public Sector Management or the Graduate Certificate in Public Policy or the Graduate Diploma in Public Administration from Flinders University or equivalent qualification and must have achieved a Flinders equivalent grade point average of 4.50 or above in this postgraduate study.
+- hold the Graduate Certificate in Public Sector Management, the Graduate Certificate in Public Policy, or the Graduate Diploma in Public Administration from Flinders University or equivalent qualification and must have achieved a Flinders equivalent grade point average of 4.50 or above in this postgraduate study.

-Credit transfer may be granted, on application, for prior study completed in a relevant Honours, Graduate Certificate, Graduate Diploma or Masters degree; accredited professional development; or relevant work experience.
+Credit transfer may be granted, on application, for prior study completed in a relevant honours, graduate certificate, graduate diploma or master degree; accredited professional development; or relevant work experience.

 Applications for credit transfer are assessed on a case by case basis according to Flinders University policies.
 Students must be made an offer for entry into a degree before lodging their completed credit transfer application, along with all necessary documentation for formal assessment.
-More information is available at www.flinders.edu.au/credit.
+More information is available at www.flinders.edu.au/credit

 It is 2 years in length on a full-time basis and can also be undertaken part-time.